jkunimune/elastik/readme.md

 # Elastic projections

-The Elastic projections are map projections of a new breed that uses interpolation on a mesh to minimize and control the distortion in maps of the whole Earth like never before.
+The Elastic projections are map projections of a new breed that use interpolation on a mesh to minimize and control the distortion in world maps like never before.

 This repository contains both [the data files](projection) that define the Elastic projections and [the source code](src) used to create them, as well as [several example maps](examples) that use them.
 If you're interested in making maps using the Elastic projections, see [§ Using the projections](#using-the-projections) below.
-If you're interested in using the code to create new map projections like Elastic, see [§ Using the code](#using-the-code) below that.
+If you're interested in using the code to create new map projections like the Elastic projections, see [§ Using the code](#using-the-code) below that.
+For a broader overview of the projections, see my blog post [Introducing the Elastic projections](https://kunimune.home.blog/2023/12/29/introducing-the-elastic-projections/).

 ![Elastic I projection with mesh](examples/mesh-1.svg "Elastic I projection with mesh")
 ![Elastic II projection with mesh](examples/mesh-2.svg "Elastic II projection with mesh")